RasmusHelsgaun/DB-Mini-Project4/README.md

 ```

-It only took 3.62 seconds to CREATE the dataset in MongoDB which was a big improvement to the Neo4j solution!
+It took about 7 minutes to CREATE the dataset in MongoDB which was an improvement to the Neo4j solution!
+The database contained 2.44 MB of data.

 MongoDB doesn't have the same kind of visualization as Neo4j, but the data is listed as below in the Compass GUI.